This page created with Cool Page. Click to get your own FREE copy of Cool Page!

 Peg KB9LIE is the YL sideband operator and in charge

-of logging (DX4WIN, N3FJP, and NA), publicity, and this web page.
+of logging (DX4WIN and N1MM), publicity, and this web page.
 She takes her faithful Yaesu FT-900 CAT as always.
-The backup/6m rig is her Alinco DX 70TH.
-She finished her FP/WAS in 2004 and has 92 entities confirmed for her FP/DXCC (out of 115 worked so far).
+The backup rig is an IC-7000.
+She finished her FP/WAS in 2004 and has 94 entities confirmed for her FP/DXCC (out of 115 worked so far).

 Katahdin hair sheep.